testillano/h2agent/README.md

 ##### transform

-Sorted list of transformations to modify incoming information and build the dynamic response to be sent.
+Sorted list of transformation items to modify incoming information and build the dynamic response to be sent.

 Each transformation has a `source`, a `target` and an optional `filter` algorithm. <u>The filters are applied over sources and sent to targets</u> (all the available filters at the moment act over sources in string format, so they need to be converted if they are not strings in origin).

-A best effort is done to transform and convert information to final target vaults, and when something wrong happens, a logging error is thrown and the transformation filter is skipped to move to the next one to be processed.
+A best effort is done to transform and convert information to final target vaults, and when something wrong happens, a logging error is thrown and the transformation filter is skipped going to the next one to be processed.
 For example, a source detected as *json* object cannot be assigned to a number or string target, but could be set into another *json* object.

 Let's start describing the available sources of data: regardless the native or normal representation for every kind of target, the fact is that conversions may be done to almost every other type: